trailblazer/trailblazer.github.io/gems/operation/representer.md

 The `Representer` module also imports `to_json`.

     Song::Create.(song: '{"title": "Fury"}').to_json
     #=> '{"title": "Fury","_links":{"self":"/songs/1"}}'

-In `to_json`, the operation's _contract_ will be passed to the representer and rendered using the representer.
+In `to_json`, the operation's _model_ will be passed to the representer and rendered using the representer.

+For a better understanding, here are the pseudo mechanics.

+    module Representer
+      def to_json(options={})
+        self.class.representer. # retrieve operation's representer.
+          new(represented).     # instantiate decorator. #represented returns #model. to_json(options)      # call decorator's rendering.
+      end
+    end

-If you want to render the model instead (or anything else), override `Operation#represented`.
+If you want to render the contract instead (or anything else), override `Operation#represented`.

+    class Show < Trailblazer::Operation
+      include Trailblazer::Operation::Representer

+      def represented
+        contract
+      end

+### Passing Options

+Note that you can also pass your own options to the rendering.

-    class Create < Trailblazer::Operation
+    class Show < Trailblazer::Operation
-      include Representer
+      include Trailblazer::Operation::Representer

-      def represented; model; end # will serialize @model instead of @contract.
+      def to_json(*)
+        super(
+          include:      [:title, :comments],
+          user_options: { is_admin: policy.signed_in? }
+        )
+      end

+To learn how Representable processes options, read [the docs](/gems/representable/3.0/api.html#user-options).

 ## Composable Interface